actionjax/wallop/README.md

 ## What's different from Maddox/Wallop

-Modified Maddox's Wallop to work on Windows 8 (7 will probably work too) To make it work in Windows, run the following (taken from tmm1 https://github.com/maddox/wallop/issues/16).
-Note: You may need to include the Ruby Dev Kit env var path if you haven't already.
-(Run <RubyDevKit>\devkitvars.bat before the commands below in the Command Prompt).
+I modified Maddox/Wallop to work on Windows 7/8.
+To make it work in Windows, run the following (taken from tmm1 https://github.com/maddox/wallop/issues/16).
+Note: You may need to include the Ruby Dev Kit env var path if you haven't already.  i.e. Run the devkitvars.bat before the commands below in the Command Prompt.

 ```
 gem install bundler